 The proposed new play park will occupy the existing space without an extension.
 Extra land is to be considered in future developments.

-Voting took place for special resolution 2 (75% in favour needed to pass the motion):
+Voting took place (75% in favour needed to pass the motion):

 The Chair asked those who already lodged proxy votes if any were changing vote – No response.